Canada and the United States share the world's longest land border. The two nations are friendly neighbors and major trading partners.

 - Though fragmented, the market is still much smaller.

-- A lot of the freight consists of raw materials, which tend to be less seasonal.
+- Much Canadian freight consists of raw materials, which tend to be less seasonal.

-- Agricultural freight is also less seasonal (less produce, more grain), which can be stored and shipped all year round.
+- Agricultural freight in Canada is also less seasonal than in the U.S. (less produce, more grain), which can be stored and shipped all year round.

-- For cross-border, Canadian-based carriers value efficiency and consistent opportunities over chasing rates.
+- For cross-border freight, Canadian-based carriers value efficiency and consistent opportunities over chasing rates.

 5. More competition from the railroads.